A very special professor at Wisconsin-Eau Claire retires, Dr. Steve Baumgardner

-It wasn’t just the snow; the downtown Chicago air had a old man winter bite to it.
+It wasn’t just the snow; the downtown Chicago air had an old man winter bite to it.
 In addition, for anyone living in Chicago in February, the main streets may be plowed and the secondary streets may not be plowed, that may take days for all streets to be plowed.
 Walking to various bus stops, only a third of all sidewalks had those 12 inches of the white stuff removed.
 To address many crosswalks, you had either to wear waterproof boots or have NBA leaping ability.

-The irony is I spent 8 hours of time to watch 30 minutes of professional basketball.
+The irony is I spent 8 hours of time watching 30 minutes of professional basketball.
 That may not be how ESPN looks at it but that’s my interpretation.

 After getting home at midnight and dusting the snow off my boots and pants, I realized things really did work out well.
 My relatives were able to stay for the entire game and saw the Bulls come back from a 15-point deficit to win the game in the closing seconds.
 They didn't seem to mind the many stoppages of play as they typically had entertainers during timeouts.
 Lasting memories -- watching the Bulls and Timberwolves compete and marveled at the grandness and beauty of the United Center.
 My intent was to show two of my Austrian relatives a good time at an NBA game -- and I succeeded regardless of my individual challenges.

 I Ought to Buy you a Hot Dog

 Tom Brookshier died today, at the age of 78 (January 29, 2010).
 He played cornerback for the Philadelphia Eagles from 1953-1960.
 Later, he went into broadcasting, and in 1965, became a color commentator for CBS.
 He broadcast three Super Bowls with Pat Summerall, did other pre-, and post game shows.
 While broadcasting for CBS, some of the broadcasters he paired with included Pat Summerall, Jack Whitaker, Jack Buck, Dick Vermeil, and Lindsay Nelson.
 He broadcast NFL games on CBS until 1986.